 Keep in mind, however, that even a top-rated patio heater has its limits.
 Patio heaters can make cool weather pleasant for sitting outdoors, but reviews indicate that they're far more effective in mild climates.
 People who live in the South or on the West Coast are more satisfied with their patio heaters than those who live in chilly northern climates.
 Windy weather is an Achilles heel for patio heaters: It can make propane heaters harder to light and even disrupt their flames.

-Among free-standing propane heaters, the model 60485 Fire Sense Hammer Tone Bronze Commercial Patio Heater (Est. $160) looks to be a top choice.
+Propane heaters come in both free-standing and tabletop versions.
+Among free-standing propane heaters, the Fire Sense Hammer Tone Bronze Commercial Patio Heater (Est. $130) looks to be a top choice.
 Once you decipher the confusing instructions, the heater is easy to assemble, and the finished product is sturdy and stylish.
 This model features a hammered bronze finish, but there are bevy of colors in hammered, smooth and wicker-look finishes.
 At 46,000 Btu, it carries one of the highest heat ratings of any residential patio heater.

 On the plus side, owners appreciate that this electric patio heater is inexpensive to run, produces no fumes and does not involve burning or storing flammable materials.
-However, they are divided over how effectively it actually heats.
+However, they are divided over how effectively the heater actually heats.
 Those who have used the heater in an enclosed or covered space generally find it effective, but some users who installed it on an open patio complain they must stand right in front of it to feel any warmth.